rjsf-team/react-jsonschema-form/README.md

 - `idSchema`: Object
 - `items`: An array of objects representing the items in the array.
 Each of the items represent a child with properties described below.
 - `onAddClick: (event) => (event) => void`: Returns a function that adds a new item to the array.
-- `readonly`: A boolean value stating if the array is readonly.
+- `readonly`: A boolean value stating if the array is read-only.
 - `required`: A boolean value stating if the array is required.
 - `schema`: The schema object for this array.
 - `uiSchema`: The uiSchema object for this array field.